BRETT · Base Network · March 2026

 TWAP won 100% of the time

-Across 89 weekly simulations, TWAP outperformed instant swap every single week for every order size tested.
+Across all $50,000 simulations using a 24h TWAP, TWAP outperformed instant swap 100% of the time — on both Uniswap V3 (89 weeks) and Aerodrome (84 weeks).
+Not one exception.
 The median saving on a $50K order was $11,802 — against a Slicr fee of ~$150.
 That's a 79:1 value-to-fee ratio.

 The five largest swaps